eppl-erau-db/amigo_ros2/README.md

 ```

 ##### Important NOTES:
-- if you did not use "initial_pose:=true" you will not see the robot and there will be error messages in the Terminal window becuase Nav2 requires an initial position to work.
+- if you did not use "initial_pose:=true" you will not see the robot and there will be error messages in the Terminal window, this is normal becuase Nav2 requires an initial position to work.
 - you CANNOT set "initial_pose:=true" if you are planning to use the [navigation script](#start-navigation-script) becuase this will interfere with the nav2 system.
+- If you want to use Foxglove Studio additional information can be found [here](https://nvidia-isaac-ros.github.io/concepts/visualization/index.html).

 #### Start Navigation Script
 The following script, located in ${ISAAC_ROS_WS}/src/go2_control/go2_control/, sets the initial pose to the starting point of the map where you began mapping when you launched the [mapper](#mapping), and begins to navigate to the previously logged set of poses located in the pose_log.json file.